CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 ### Task 3: Clauses in MySQL

 Clause is defined as a set of rules, that makes to understand the concepts of MySQL command in Database.
+A clause in SQL is a part of a query that lets you filter or customizes how you want your data to be queried to you.
+MySQL queries are SQL functions that help us to access a particular set of records from a database table.
+We can request any information or data from the database using the clauses

 1. Run the following query inside the terminal which creates a new table **course** and insert the different values to the table.
 We will use this table in further steps for learning the clauses in MYSQL.